openssl/openssl/INSTALL.md

 ### threads

 Build with support for multi-threaded applications.
 Most platforms will enable this by default.
-However if on a platform where this is not the case then this will usually require additional system-dependent options!
+However, if on a platform where this is not the case then this will usually require additional system-dependent options!

 See [Notes on multi-threading](#notes-on-multi-threading) below.